Minuteman Career and Technical High School: Campus

 Minuteman has a 65-acre campus that sits just west of Route 128, at the intersection of Massachusetts Avenue and Marrett Road (Route 2A) in Lexington, Massachusetts.

 Athletics

-Minuteman currently offers 16 different sports that students can participate in at the school.
-Minuteman is a member of the Commonwealth Athletic Conference for sports, and the school mascot is the Mustangs, and the schools colors are Navy Blue, Gold, and White.
+Minuteman currently offers 14 different sports that students can participate in at the school.
+Minuteman is a member of the Commonwealth Athletic Conference for sports, and the school mascot is the Revolution, and the schools colors are Navy Blue, Gold, and White.
 Minuteman's athletic teams compete at the Division 4 & 5 level in Massachusetts.
 A list of the sports offered at Minuteman are listed below.